anag004/OCaml-ClosureMachines/README.md

 ## Features

-This is Turing complete language which supports recursion, functions and variables.
+This is Turing complete language which supports recursion, functions and variables along with strict typechecking.
 Here are some representative examples taken from the `test_secd.ml` file.

 1. Calculate GCD recursively